kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Cancellation of EvictionRequest

 The current implementation requires eviction requesters to set a `.spec.requesters` on the EvictionRequest in order for the EvictionRequest to be processed and the pod terminated.
-If the `.spec.requesters` field is left empty, the eviction request is canceled.
+If all eviction intents are withdrawn in `.spec.requesters[].intent`, the eviction request is canceled.
 Interceptors cannot prevent EvictionRequest cancellation.

 Requesters are advised to reconcile the EvictionRequest object to ensure that the EvictionRequest is present, but they are not required to do so.